zanussbaum/alpaca.cpp/README.md

 # alpaca.cpp

+## Changes to Alpaca.cpp Repository

+We introduce the following changes/hacks to the repository:
+- Update the number of tokens in the vocabulary to match gpt4all
+- Remove the instruction/response prompt in the repository
+- Add chat binaries (OSX and Linux) to the repository

+## Get Started (7B)

 Run a fast ChatGPT-like model locally on your device.
 The screencast below is not sped up and running on an M2 Macbook Air with 4GB of weights.